Jahed/ChatIO/README.md

 ```

 > If you're using your personal computer, I suggest running it within a virtual machine using a VM
-  (like [VirtualBox](https://www.virtualbox.org/) so that inputs aren't triggered directly on your machine.
+  (such as [VirtualBox](https://www.virtualbox.org/)) so that inputs aren't triggered directly on your machine.

 ## Building